oconnor663/jacko.io/posts/object_soup.md

    |     first mutable borrow occurs here
 ```

-Playing with these examples is good practice,[^advice] but there's no way to
+Playing with these examples is educational,[^advice] but there's no way to make
-make them work.[^party_trick] Object soup wants aliasing and mutation at the
+them work.[^party_trick] Object soup wants aliasing and mutation at the same
-same time, and that's exactly what references in Rust are designed to prevent.
+time, and that's exactly what references in Rust are designed to prevent.
+We
-We need something different.
+need something different.

 [^party_trick]: Ok I lied.
 You can get something working [by combining shared
     references and interior